US STOCKS-Tech rout deepens, Nasdaq set for worst two-day fall since March | Business

 US STOCKS-Tech rout deepens, Nasdaq set for worst two-day fall since March

-The tech-heavy Nasdaq fell as much as 9.9% from Wednesday's all-time record high and the S&P 500 dipped briefly below its February peak.
-Mega-cap companies Apple Inc, Microsoft Inc , Amazon.com Inc and Facebook Inc, were down between 1.9% and 3.6%.
+Mega-cap companies Apple Inc, Microsoft Inc , Amazon.com Inc and Facebook Inc were down between 0.3% and 4%.
+While Thursday's sell-off already reflected investor fears that valuations for Nasdaq high-flyers had overheated, the worries were exacerbated on Friday by the Financial Times (FT) and others reporting that options trading by Japan's Softbank had inflated these stocks.

-"It's just position squaring ... not surprising since we've seen a pretty sizable run up in the tech space in the last three or four weeks," said Jack Janasiewicz, portfolio strategist at Natixis Investment Managers in Greater Boston Area.
-Losses were more pronounced in the Nasdaq, which have powered the stock market's stellar recovery from the coronavirus-led crash, climbing as much as 82% from March lows.
-The benchmark S&P 500 and Dow have surged about 60% from their troughs.
+"We've started to see signs of weakness in the last few days, notably yesterday.
+Then you get a headline like the FT story.
+That really adds fuel to the fire on the downside," said Jeffrey Kleintop, chief global investment strategist at Charles Schwab in Boston.
+Nasdaq had powered the stock market's stellar recovery from the coronavirus-led crash, climbing as much as 82% from March lows while the benchmark S&P 500 and Dow had surged about 60% from their troughs.
+The last time the Nasdaq had a deeper two-day plunge was around March 17.

-Earlier in the day, the Labor Department's closely watched employment report showed jobless rate fell to 8.4% from 10.2% in July, steeper than economists' forecast of 9.8%.
+Earlier on Friday, the Labor Department's closely watched employment report showed the jobless rate improved to 8.4% from 10.2% in July, better than analysts had anticipated.
 Nonfarm payrolls, however, increased less than expected last month.
-The data added pressure on the White House and Congress to restart stalled negotiations over the next coronavirus relief package to lift the economy out of the worst recession since the Great Depression.
+Kleintop argued that the jobs news did little to help the progress of stalled talks for a fresh coronavirus stimulus package among sharply divided lawmakers in Washington.

-Technology, communication services and consumer discretionary indexes posted the steepest percentage declines among the major S&P sectors.
-Underperforming value stocks including banks and airlines rose between 1.0% and 1.6%.
-Both the indexes are down more than 30% this year.
+Technology, communication services and consumer discretionary indexes posted the steepest percentage declines among the 11 major S&P sectors.
+Value stocks, which have underperformed so far this year, were outperforming on Friday with the S&P bank index up 1.7% and the S&P 1500 airlines index up 1.6%.
+While the bank index has fallen more than 30% so far this year the airline index was down 42% year-to-date.

 The run-up to the Nov.
 3 U.S. presidential election is also expected to add to the volatility.
-Wall Street's fear gauge hit a more than 11-week high earlier in the session.
+Wall Street's fear gauge, after hitting a more than 11-week high in late morning trading, was last down 93 points at 32.67.

-Broadcom Inc gained 3.5% after the Apple Inc supplier forecast fourth-quarter revenue above analysts' estimates.
-Declining issues outnumbered advancers for a 2.26-to-1 ratio on the NYSE and for a 2.76-to-1 ratio on the Nasdaq.
+Broadcom Inc gained 4.3% after the Apple Inc supplier forecast fourth-quarter revenue above analysts' estimates.
+Declining issues outnumbered advancing ones on the NYSE by a 1.79-to-1 ratio; on Nasdaq, a 2.16-to-1 ratio favored decliners.

-The S&P index recorded no new 52-week highs and one new low, while the Nasdaq recorded 19 new highs and 84 new lows.
+The S&P 500 posted no new 52-week highs and 1 new low; the Nasdaq Composite recorded 21 new highs and 87 new lows.

 - READ MORE ON: